 IDRI Summer Research

-The Infectious Disease Research Institute (IDRI) in Seattle, WA has entered into a partnership with Whitman College to support two students to conduct research in global health and gain experience working in a non-profit biotechnology organization.
+The Infectious Disease Research Institute (IDRI) in Seattle, WA will continue its partnership with Whitman College to support two students to conduct research in global health and gain experience working in a non-profit biotechnology organization.
 IDRI is a Seattle-based, not-for-profit organization committed to applying innovative science to the research and development of products to prevent, detect and treat infectious diseases of poverty.
-Students may gain research experience in biomedical research at the molecular & cellular level in projects working on vaccine formulations and tuberculosis and malaria vaccine development.
-The stipend for the program is $4,500 and interns are expected to work for 10 weeks.
-There are 2 positions available for 2014.
-See http://www.idri.org/ for research interests of the IDRI scientists.
+Students may gain research experience in biomedical research at the molecular & cellular level in projects working on vaccine adjuvant formulations and vaccine development for tuberculosis, malaria, dengue and other infectious diseases.
+The stipend for the program is expected to be $4,500 and interns are expected to work for 10 weeks.
+In 2015, interns will work in assay development, drug discovery and characterization, or vaccine adjuvant manufacturing and characterization.
+See http://www.idri.org/ for ongoing projects research interests of the IDRI scientists.

 Application materials are available at: